jsargent2008/CubeSat-WTC/README.md

  - Be sure to download the **whole** repository into your workspace
  - Simply import the project you need
 	 - Don't worry about the libraries they are automatically linked
+## Troubleshooting
+ - `unknown type name 'HAL_StatusTypeDef'`
+ 	This error occurs when you have a problem with order of includes, especially in the `WTC_Libs` library folder.